Welcome to the Parabix Technology Home Page

 The Pablo Language and Compilers

 The Pablo Language allows parallel bit stream programs to be conveniently written using primitives that manipulate arbitrary-length bitstreams.
+Pablo comes in two different forms: the python Pablo language for direct generation of C++ programs from Pablo language source files, and the Pablo intermediate representation that can be translated to LLVM IR.

 The PabloB language is an intermediate representation that represents the result of translating programs on arbitrary-length bitstreams into block-at-a-time processing.
 It is currently a work in process.
 The PabloB grammar is defined using Scatter.
 Here is an example of the concrete syntax.